johanix/tdns/tdnsd/README.md

 0. Load zones from text files on disk.

 1. Inbound and outbound NOTIFY support, inbound and outbound AXFR support.
-No support for IXFR YET.
+No support for IXFR yet.

 2. Respond correctly to non-DNSSEC queries.

 3. Respond mostly correctly to queries with DO=1 to DNSSEC signed zones.
 The support for negative responses is not quite complete.

+4. TDNSD is able to sign (including generating the NSEC chain) a zone via a command from "**tdns-cli**".
+It is also able to do online signing of unsigned zones that are configured to allow that (if TDNSD has access to suitable keys to sign with).

 In addition, TDNSD has a couple of extra features: